 However, when you’re a small business owner, especially a sole proprietor or member of a small partnership, you will find that your personal finances can be directly tied to your business finances.
 This means that any poor financial habits of yours could be negatively impacting your business as well.
 If you want to boost your bottom line, you are going to need to first get your personal finances in order.

 One area in particular can have a big impact on your business’s ability to make a profit and grow: bad credit.
 Typically, any score under 580 is considered poor credit.
 This can be a huge strain on your finances.
 It could impact your ability to get a loan for a business with bad credit.
 And it will prevent you from achieving your highest potential profit in several ways.

 Higher Interest Rates

-In the startup phases of your business, getting a loan is going to help you fund your business properly, and allow you to get off the ground without needing to spend large amounts of cash up front.
+In the startup phases of your business, getting a loan is going to help you fund your business properly.
+It will allow you to get off the ground without needing to spend large amounts of cash up front.
 However, if you have bad credit, your options for getting a business loan may be limited.
-This means that you may need to spend more time saving up money on your own in order to fund the business yourself: which could also mean a longer amount of time to earn back your initial investment.
+This means that you may need to spend more time saving money in order to fund the business yourself.
+This could also mean a longer amount of time to earn back your initial investment.

-If you do decide to take out a loan with bad credit, you could find yourself impacted by higher interest rates than you would be able to get with higher credit.
+If you do decide to take out a loan with bad credit, you could be impacted by higher interest rates.
 As your monthly payment costs will go up because of these high-interest rates, you will find them negatively impacting your bottom line in the long run.
-In addition to this, if you do want to refinance your loan for lower interest rates down the line, you may have trouble doing so, as many refinancing options have high credit requirements.
+In addition to this, if you do want to refinance your loan for lower interest rates down the line, you may have trouble doing so.
+Many refinancing options have high credit requirements.